neroroxxx/BMC/README.md

 Additionally the code base while solid, needs lots of optimizing.

 You can access the documentation [Here](docs/README.md)

-#### 3rd Party Dependencies
-BMC will use many libraries included with Teensyduino, however, here are some of the 3rd party libraries it uses.

-* Arduino MIDI Library
-* QueueArray Library (bundled with BMC)
-* i2c EEPROM Library (bundled with BMC)
-* BLEPeripheral Library for nRF8001 (bundled with BMC)
-* Source code has comments with credits if the code comes from another library, if I missed any please let me know.

 ## Coding
 All pre-processors/macros are all uppercase with underscores between words and are always prefixed **BMC_** this is to avoid issues with other libraries.